timmooren/bayesnet/README.md

 ## Welcome to the Bayesian Network Reasoner!

 A Bayesian network is a probabilistic graphical model that represents a set of variables and their probabilistic dependencies.
 It is a powerful tool for representing and reasoning about complex systems, and can be used to make predictions and decisions under uncertainty.
 This Bayesian network reasoner allows you to create, edit, and reason with Bayesian networks.
 You can use the reasoning algorithms to answer probabilistic queries about your system.
 For example, you can use the probability of a given variable given the values of other variables, or compute the expected value of a variable.
+Please note that this Bayesian Network Reasoner is only build to process binary coded Bayesian Networks.

 ## BNReasoner Class
 The BNReasoner class is used to perform inference on a Bayesian network.
 It provides a range of functions for querying the network, including methods for independence determination, variable elimination, and maximum a posteriori (MAP) and maximum probable explanation (MPE) inference.